vitalets/flat-options/README.md

 * auto-validation of options keys
 * zero dependencies

-> Note that this package is only for **one-level** options, for nested ones please use alternatives
+> Note that this package is only for **one-level** options, for nested ones please use alternative packages

 ## Installation
 ```bash